HiFi-Syn: Hierarchical Granularity Discrimination for High-Fidelity Synthesis of MR Images with Structure Preservation: Experimental Setup

 \subsubsection{IXI Dataset}

 In IXI dataset, T1 and T2 brain MR images from 80 healthy subjects are used in our study, where 60 are reserved for training and 20 for testing.
 Like in BraTS, we also select 100 axial cross-sections containing brain tissues for IXI dataset.
-However, no segmentation labels were provided in this dataset.
+Note that MR images from the IXI dataset are unregistered, so we employed BEN \citep{yu2022BEN} and ANTs \citep{avants2009ANTs} to register them at subject-level after skull-stripping to get real reference images for evaluating I2I translation performance on the IXI dataset.
+Besides, no segmentation labels were provided in this dataset.
 Therefore, we ask two expert radiologists to provide us with three classes of GM, WM, and CSF, with the assistance of FSL~\citep{jenkinson2012fsl} and itk-snap~\citep{yushkevich2016itk}.